 What is a Binding Offer?

-A binding offer is an agreement between the buyer and the seller.
-When a buyer makes a binding offer and the seller accepts, the payment is completed instantly and the sale is made.
+A Binding Offer is an agreement between the buyer and the seller.
+When a buyer makes a Binding Offer and the seller accepts, the sale is processed instantly.

 How do I benefit from Binding Offers?

 Binding Offers streamline the buying and selling process by allowing buyers and sellers to negotiate more effectively.
 Why are Binding Offers better than non-Binding Offers?

 - Buyers receive the items they want faster, and at a price they feel good about